AAzxc321/ai-workflow-setup/research/other/aleyda-solis.md

 - **Annotation:** Explores the difference between AI-driven traffic and AI citations, which matters because AI visibility does not always behave like traditional organic traffic.
 - **Relevance:** Useful for separating “being cited or used by AI systems” from “getting clicks,” which helps define better KPIs for AI SEO content.

-## Notes

-These sources were prioritized because they are directly connected to AI search optimization, content optimization, prompt-based visibility, citations, and measurement.
-Social profiles, Reddit mentions, Facebook, Instagram, Spotify, and general profile pages were excluded because they are weaker as research sources for this project.
+## How these sources support the research

+These sources show Aleyda Solís’s approach to AI search as a structured SEO discipline.
+The materials are useful for understanding how content teams can move from traditional rankings and clicks toward AI visibility, citations, prompt-based measurement, brand readiness, and international or ecommerce-specific AI search behavior.

+The strongest pattern across these sources is that AI search optimization still depends on solid SEO foundations, but the measurement layer changes.
+Content needs to be findable, extractable, useful, corroborated, and measurable across AI-assisted journeys, not only optimized for a single keyword or search results page.